 Things to get right when shopping for fly line

 When it comes to critical fly fishing gear, lines and their weights and performance as important as the rods and reels they get used on.
-No matter why line weight you’re looking for, whether it’s a 5 weight for trout or a saltwater 8 weight for bonefish, these are the questions you want to be asking at your fly shop.
+No matter why line weight you’re looking for, whether it’s a 5 weight for trout or a saltwater 8wt fly line for bonefish, these are the questions you want to be asking at your fly shop.

 Match the line weight with your rod weight

 Picking the right line weight for your rod is key to fly fishing effectively.
 The rods and lines are designed to match, and without using the same weights your rod won’t load properly, and your casting distance and fly presentation will go out the window, so will your chances of catching fish.

 Can you use a different line weight on the same rod?

 Yes, when it comes to matching fly fishing gear you can play around a little bit but not too much.
 When it comes to fly line weight, you can go up or down one line weight on your rods.
 I have gone up a line for better distances in the wind, and down a line weight when I want to fish delicately in saltwater with subtle presentations.

 Does the fly line have a low friction coating?

 When you first fish a low friction coated fly line, you notice the difference immediately.
 The slick coating on the fly line lets the line run out the guides with all the energy you have created for maximum energy transfer and awesome casting distances.

 These coatings also provided extra floatation and longevity in a fly line as the coating protects the core and keeps it floating for longer.

 So, always go for a fly line with a low friction coating as you’ll be able to cast further, and the fly line will last longer.